zeynabimani/articleRating/README.md

   - Processes either batches of 1000 ratings or executes every 500 milliseconds to ensure data consistency.
   - To address immediate user feedback, client-side caching is recommended so users are not immediately aware of the asynchronous processing.

+- **Redis Integration**:
+  - Used to handle article listing more efficiently.

 - **Cron Job**:
   - A cron job is set up to compute the mean score for each article, running periodically to keep the data updated.